-As a vermin hunter, the plucky Bedlington terrier was a fearless combatant that fought to the death.
-The dog was also used by the nailers and miners of Bedlington for pit fighting, and by the hunters as retrievers.
-Over time, the terriers were welcomed into the homes of the elite, who valued them as well-behaved, first-class companions.
+As a vermin hunter, the plucky Bedlington terrier was a fearless combatant.
+The dog was also used by the hunters as retrievers.
+Over time, the terriers were welcomed into homes of the elite, who valued them as well-behaved, first-class companions.

 The present-day Bedlington, which was inducted by the American Kennel Club in 1967, is larger in stature than its earlier counterparts.